-US immigration officials aim to restrict asylum at border
+Trump signs order denying asylum to illegal border crossers

 Administration officials said those denied asylum under the proclamation may be eligible for similar forms of protection if they fear returning to their countries, though they would be subject to a tougher threshold.
 Those forms of protection include “withholding of removal” — which is similar to asylum, but doesn’t allow for green cards or bringing families — or asylum under the United Nations Convention Against Torture.

-The announcement was the latest push to enforce Trump’s hard-line stance on immigration through regulatory changes and presidential orders, bypassing Congress.
+The announcement was the latest push to enforce Trump’s hardline stance on immigration through regulatory changes and presidential orders, bypassing Congress.
 But those efforts have been largely thwarted by legal challenges and, in the case of family separations this year, stymied by a global outcry that prompted Trump to scrap them.

 “U.S. law specifically allows individuals to apply for asylum whether or not they are at a port of entry.
 It is illegal to circumvent that by agency or presidential decree,” he said.